rarecoil/gaia-tool/README.md

   * Coordinate your changes with me.

-    When you start, don’t hesitate to send me an email telling me what you intend to do, and how.
-That way I can join you by brainstorming, and make sure that I agree with the direction.
-This way you won’t be wasting your time on a dead end.
-Especially for larger changes or features, such as a big UI change or adding a new dependency (I need to check license compatibility, etc.).
+    When you start, contact me and tell me about your ideas.
+That way we can brainstorm a on it a bit, and make sure that we agree on the direction.
+    This way you won’t be wasting your time on duplicated effort or a dead end.

   * Share your work in progress.